 Checking the small print and getting legal advice when investing with the traditional property investment model is wise.
 Then again, none of this applies to property crowdfunding.

 This is, of course, a worst-case scenario for traditional property investors.
 It is, nonetheless, one that still bears some weight.
 If mortgage rates rise, those who have invested with a mortgage may find themselves out of pocket.
-Buy-to-let investors should take the obvious step of making sure that their monthly rental income covers, at the very least, their mortgage repayments.
-However, they may also benefit from factoring in potential mortgage rate rises.
+Buy-to-let investors should take the obvious step of making sure that their monthly rental income covers, at the very least, their mortgage repayments by at least 130% and should factor in potential mortgage rate rises.

 Buy-to-let landlords have also been hit by changes in Government legislation that have removed the ability for these landlords to deduct interest from profits from their tax liability, which can prove a further obstacle to ensuring the profitability of their investment.
 Again, there are no such risks with property crowdfunding, which usually buys properties for cash with no or minimal borrowing.